donceykong/BRAR/README.md

 BRAR is an OpenGL-based game that simulates a bipedal 5-DOF robotic arm that tries to capure objects in the scene.

-BRAR has been tested and verified on macOS Sonoma and Ubuntu 22.04.

 ---

 <p align="center" width="100%">